Turner Hall of Monroe

 9 am - 4 pm

 Turner Hall's Christkindlmarkt will feature the work of select artisans and vendors, with unique, affordable and quality gifts.
-Shoppers will find a variety of items including fiber and fabric arts, candles, soaps, floral arrangements and Christmas decorations as well as specifically European items such as Scherenschnitte (scissor cuttings), Kerbschnitte (chip-carving in wood), Holzschnitte (wood-carvings) and Schwibbogen (German decorative candle holders.)
-For a complete listing of this year's vendors, click here.
+Shoppers will find a variety of items including fiber and fabric arts, candles, soaps, floral arrangements, rugs, jewelry, home decor and Christmas decorations as well as specifically European items such as Scherenschnitte (scissor cuttings), Kerbschnitte (chip-carving in wood), and Holzschnitte (wood-carvings) For a complete listing of this year's vendors, click here.

 Samichlaus, Switzerland's version of St. Nick, will be making appearances at 10:30 am, 12:30 pm and 2:30 pm both days of the market, visiting with children and shoppers, and checking his large book of the year's past infractions!
 Children of all ages should be on the lookout for Samichlaus' partner, Schmutzli, who makes sure children haven't been too naughty during the year!
 You can see a video of Samichlaus and Schmutzli at a past Christkindlmarkt here.